MicrosoftDocs/cpp-docs/docs/ide/refactoring/convert-to-raw-string-literal.md

 **What:** Turn any string into a C++ raw string literal.

-**When:** You have a string with escaped characters which shouldn't be processed as escaped characters.
+**When:** You have a string with escaped characters, which shouldn't be processed as escaped characters.

 **Why:** You could double-escape characters, but this often leads to confusing and strings.
-Raw string literals makes strings much easier to read.
+Raw string literals make strings much easier to read.

 **How:**